Our exciting new project to create an online subject index for folk songs along with a thesaurus of keywords went live in 2019.

 Yet there is a big hole in our achievements so far – approximately 30% of the enquiries which are received by the VWML are for songs by subject or by type (e.g. harvest songs).
 It may be thought that full-text searching is the answer to this problem, but the words of folk songs are not usually couched in standard natural language – they are poetical, allegorical, and imaginative.
 So, for example, there are many songs which feature a suicide, but none of them mention the word because the character in question 'throws herself into the briny deep' or 'falls on his sword'.
-Therefore, starting in May 2018, the VWML undertook a one year project to create a subject index for folk songs along with a related thesaurus of approved terms.
+So in 2018 VWML started project to create a subject index for folk songs, along with a related thesaurus of approved terms.

 The subject index is a publicly accessible online index to aid the finding and retrieval of traditional folk songs based on subject keywords.
-This index will also function as a master index, devoting a record to each song and including a brief synopsis of the song, notes on the history, and a sample text where possible.
+This index also functions as a master index, devoting a record to each song and including a brief synopsis of the song, notes on the history, and a sample text where possible.
 This master song index then links to variants of the song as found in the VWML and Roud folk song indexes.

-These two resources are made freely available to the public via the VWML’s website (www.vwml.org).
-No other index like this previously existed, and although this project will by no means create a comprehensive index, it at least lays the foundation for an important addition to the study and research of folk songs across the English-speaking world.
+These two resources are freely available to the public on this website.
+No other index like this is currently in existence.
+Although this project has by no means created a comprehensive index, it does at least lay the foundation for an important addition to the study and research of folk songs across the English-speaking world.

 This resource is a work in progress.
 There are over 30,000 Roud numbers in existence, and this index contains approximately 500 song entries.
 Index terms have usually been selected from a single version of the song, but we hope to include subject terms for song variants soon.